sudhanshuv1/Calculator/README.md

 <ul>
     <li> This is a calculator made using Javascript. </li>
-    <li> It can also evaluate mathematical expressions using according to the precedence of the operators. </li>
+    <li> It can also evaluate mathematical expressions according to the precedence of the operators. </li>
 </ul>

 <br><br><br>
+Calculator image: <br>
 ![A picture of the calculator](./calculator.png)